btsecom/docs/source/futures/en/index.html.md

 `PUT /api/v2.1/order`

 Amend the price or size or trigger price of an order.
 For trigger orders, if the order has already been triggered, the trigger price cannot be further amended.
-If an order is a POST-ONLY order, and `slide` option is set to true, then price will set to be the best bid/ask price.
 Amend order _does not_ apply to algo orders

 ### Request Parameters